OTL/rosruby/README.md

 $ source ~/.bashrc
 ```

-To use with precompiled electric release
+Use with precompiled electric release
 -----------------------
 If you are using precompiled ROS distro, use the msg/srv generation script
 (rosruby_genmsg.py)